 Phone scams are increasing and can cause serious harm.
 They can have severe financial and social impacts on Australians, especially those in vulnerable circumstances.

 We’ll look at new ways to fight phone scams, including making sure telcos follow new rules we’ve introduced to protect Australians from fraud and identity theft—a critical consequence of phone scams.

 Illegal financial services marketing—by SMS, email and phone—can cause serious harm, particularly for vulnerable people.
 Complaints remain high for both spam and telemarketing.
 We’ll be targeting cold calling for financial services, including when this marketing is outsourced.

-As well as auditing and investigating, we’ll be educating Australians about their rights, and businesses about their responsibilities.
+As well as undertaking compliance activities and investigations, we’ll be educating Australians about their rights, and businesses about their responsibilities.

 6. Online casinos targeting Aussies

 It’s illegal to provide or advertise online casino-style gambling services to people in Australia.
 These services pose a risk for problem gamblers and do not have the consumer protections we expect in Australia.

 We’ll focus on the providers of online casinos that target Australians as well as associated marketers and other supporting services.
 We’ll move quickly to disrupt their services and protect Australians.

 7. Interference from unlicensed mobile phone repeaters and in the construction and resources industries